GeekTrainer/learn-vue/m01-create-data-driven-websites-with-vue.js/includes/7-create-a-simple-Vue-app.md

 const app = Vue.createApp({
     data() {
         return {
-            product: 'Book a Cruise to the Moon'
+            product_name: 'Book a Cruise to the Moon' }
-        }
     },
 })